Attacking cancer from multiple angles

 Cell migration and invasion

 - Ion transporters in cell migration.
-Dr. Quinones-Hinojosa's lab is studying how the NKCC1 protein maneuvers the cell during migration and using findings to develop new molecular targets for targeted cancer therapy.
+Dr. Quinones-Hinojosa's lab is studying how the NKCC1 protein maneuvers the cell during migration.
+The lab will use its findings to develop new molecular targets for targeted cancer therapy.

 Cellular therapy

-- Using fat to fight cancer.
-The Brain Tumor Stem Cell Research Lab at Mayo Clinic engineers human mesenchymal stem cells with nanotechnology to serve as Trojan horses for the treatment of cancer.
+- Studying the use of fat to fight cancer.
+The Brain Tumor Stem Cell Research Lab at Mayo Clinic engineers human mesenchymal stem cells with nanotechnology to serve as Trojan horses to treat cancer.

-- Surgical stem cell gel.
+- Evaluating the use of surgical stem cell gel.
 Dr. Quinones-Hinojosa's lab is evaluating the efficacy of a gel for administering human fat-derived mesenchymal stem cells within the brain cancer resection cavity during surgery.

 Models of brain and spine cancer